multihack/multihack-brackets/README.md

 ## Sharing Projects

-Only changes made after joining a room will be synced.
-To get the same initial code, either use something like Git.

-You can also click the sync button again and do **Fetch Code**.
+**Only changes made after joining a room will be synced.** To get the same initial code, either use something like Git or click the sync button again and do **Fetch Code**.
 This is also for if you lose sync.

 *There is a project size limit for "Fetch Code" on the public server, but not on a private one.*